 - Please contact the Bank with questions regarding other disorders.

-At this time the NICHD BTB is NOT collecting tissue from individuals with the following disorders:
+At this time the UMB BTB is NOT collecting tissue from individuals with the following disorders:

 - Alzheimer or Parkinson Disease